 Buying a pre-foreclosure is unlike buying a foreclosure.

-Buying a pre-foreclosure is unlike buying a foreclosure.
-With a foreclosure, the bank takes back the property, but when it comes to a pre-foreclosure, the homeowner still owns the house.
+Buying a pre-foreclosure is unlike buying a home in foreclosure.
+In a foreclosure, the bank will take back the property; when it comes to a pre-foreclosure however, the homeowner still owns the house.
 Banks don’t like going through the foreclosure process because it’s costly.
 After going through the court system, running ads in the paper, working with a listing agent and looking for buyers, the bank can rack up thousands of dollars in costs.